Chinese American names

 Vera faith; an elegant crossover pick echoing sounds like 薇拉 (Wēilā); a steady presence in Chinese American families

-Vincent conquering; carries deep resonance in Chinese American history through Vincent Chin, whose 1982 killing galvanized the Asian American civil rights movement
+Vincent conquering; famously borne by Vincent Chin, whose 1982 killing galvanized the Asian American civil rights movement

 Vivian alive, full of life; beloved multi-generational Chinese American classic, often paired with characters like 薇/微 (Wei) for a natural sound-alike